Cyclophyllum longipetalum: Leaves

-Leaves opposite on the stem, smooth edged without leaf serrations.
+Leaves are opposite on the stem, smooth edged without leaf serrations.
 2 to 10 cm long, 1 to 4 cm wide.
-Leaf venation not particularly obvious on the upper side of the leaf.
-Leaves sometimes show foveolae at the leaf axils.
-That is (raised bumps where the lateral leaf veins branch off from the main leaf mid vein).
-Net veins not seen.
+Leaf venation is not particularly obvious on the upper side of the leaf.
+Leaves sometimes show foveolae at the leaf axils (that is, raised bumps where the lateral leaf veins branch off from the main leaf mid vein).
+Net veins are not seen.

 Flowers & fruit

 Fragrant creamy golden brown flowers form from January to March.
-The fruit is a fleshy orange/red drupe, around 10 mm long.
-Seen from October to January.
+The fruit is a fleshy orange-red drupe, around 10 mm long, which appears from October to January.
 Within the fruit are often two seeds, one each within the two lobes of the hard capsule, surrounded by the glossy red aril.